 One of the most significant challenges that Beuerlein says plagues the industry is simply misinformation.
 People need to understand what is really happening and what is currently going on in the industry.
 Knowing what is permissible and what is not is vital.
 Education is critical and a big hurdle that cannabis businesses keep scaling.

-On the banking side, one of the biggest problems is educating financial institutions on that fact that banking solutions for the cannabis industry are available and they are currently being used throughout the country.
+On the banking side, one of the biggest problems is educating financial institutions on the fact that banking solutions for the cannabis industry are available and they are currently being used throughout the country.
 The industry can and is being banked profitably and compliantly throughout the US.

 The Hypur Solution